xmacan/plugin_flowview/README.md

 transfer into the Cacti database.
 Check the README.md in the service folder to describe this process.
 Any time you add a new listener, you must restart this service.

+## System Tuning

+You may be required to increase some system defaults such a max connections and UDP buffering to achieve high performance.
+See your operating systems documentation on the use of the sysctl to increase somaxconn and your max udp buffer space.
+You can store your changes in /etc/sysctl.d/cacti.conf.

 ## Automatic Flow Version Detection: